OlivierNicole/haskell-chess/README.md

 alpha-beta algorithm.

 ## Features to be implemented:
-* *en passant* capturing, castling, pawn promotion;
+* *en passant* capturing, castling;
 * prevent the user from putting themselves in check;
-* handle endgames properly by detecting draw and checkmate.
+* handle endgames properly by detecting draw and checkmate;
+* improve the heuristic evaluation function to take more into account than the values of pieces.